-Jadwiga K., a resident of Dubienka born in 1931, who talked to us in July 2014 told us about the murders that were committed on the square in Dubienka: “It was in 1940 or 1941, when Germans attacked Russians, they ordered [Jews] to go to the square and killed them there.
+Jadwiga K., a resident of Dubienka born in 1931, whom we met in July 2014 told us about the murders that were committed on the square in Dubienka: “It was in 1940 or 1941, when Germans attacked Russians, they ordered [Jews] to go to the square and killed them there.
 In Dubienka, here on this street near the river and on the square, there were only Jews.
 I know there were killing on the square.
 I heard that old Motel who used to drive carts to Lublin didn’t go to the square.
 They walked around checking and they killed him in his bed.
 And later they took them to Sobibór.
 And before that Jews made themselves a bunker [near] Starosiel in the forest.
 They wanted to survive.
 In the meantime, I don’t know if someone ratted them out [reported them] or not.
 Military police, SS-men [killed] them.
 They took them away, killed them and [threw] them into one grave. […] When they were killing them on the square and [then] they were moving the bodies… they left them and went [back] to bring the rest… I went there and saw them dead, this blood… Since then, for a long time, for a few years, I couldn’t eat borscht [beetroot soup.]
 I think they were buried in separate graves.
 Later, when they [Germans] were killing in masses, they dug a ditch.”
 Jadwiga wasn’t able to answer the question how many people were killed then.

 Tadeusz B. (born in 1928) told a representative of the “Pamięć, która trwa” Foundation about a mass grave on the Jewish cemetery in Dubienka: “It was in 1942.
-Germans ordered the mayor to dig a ditch on the Jewish cemetery and the mayor organised residents [to do it.]
+Germans ordered the mayor to dig a ditch on the Jewish cemetery and the mayor summoned people [to do it.]
 The next day Germans led Jews out of the police station in two groups, 14-16 Jews in each of them.
 Jews were led in pairs, in a file.
 They were led to the ditch and shot there. […] Now it is located outside of the cemetery fence.
 Around 30 Jews were buried there on that day.
 The site is unmarked, difficult to locate.”